How to Fix a Marriage that is Falling Apart

 Learn how to “complain without blame”

-The phrase ‘complain without blame comes from John Gottman, who runs the Gottman institute.
+The phrase complain without blame comes from John Gottman, founder of The Gottman institute.
 What this means is it’s okay to have a grievance with your partner.

 It’s okay to air that grievance.
 But instead of looking at it as “they did this to me, and they are awful because of it.”
 Understand how and why you feel negatively.